GrantQuick/RE-HESA/README.md

 - Query format: Dynamic
 - Select from: Base Query
 - Criteria: Phone Type equals Mobile AND Phone Number not blank
-- Output: Constituent ID, Phone Type, Phone Number, Phone Inactive, Phone Is Primary?
+- Output: Constituent ID, Phone Type, Phone Number, Phone Inactive, Phone Is Primary?, Phone Comments

 **Phones Query**
 - Query type: Constituent
 - Query format: Dynamic
 - Select from: Base Query
 - Criteria: Phone Type equals Phone AND Phone Number not blank
-- Output: Constituent ID, Phone Type, Phone Number, Phone Inactive, Phone Is Primary?
+- Output: Constituent ID, Phone Type, Phone Number, Phone Inactive, Phone Is Primary?, Phone Comments

 All queries with the exception of the base query will need to be saved as CSV files (by clicking the Export button in the query window) and stored locally in an appropriate folder.